mjmillerlab/Biol4983/README.md

-# Emerging Disease Ecology
+# # Emerging Disease Ecology
 **Instructor: Dr. Matthew J. Miller**
 **Office:  Sam Noble Museum, 302A**
 **Email: mjmiller@ou.edu**
-**Office Phone: (405) 325-2578 (I prefer email)**
+**Office Phone: N/A, (Please contact me via email)**
-**Office Hours: Every Monday, 2:30 to 3:30 pm (or by appointment)**
+**Office Hours: Monday or Thursday afternoons  by appointment)**

-## Version 24-August-2017v2
+## Version 1(2019.02.24)
-Modifications include change to office hours, updating the weekly schedule to include presenters; and completing the reading assignments.

 ## Overview
 Zika, Swine Flu, Bird Flu, West Nile, SARS.
 It seems like we hear about a new infectious disease threatening the world every day.
 It’s not fake news, or even the ubiquity of cable news.
 Around the world we face an increasing rate of newly emerging and re-emerging infectious diseases.
 This course will look to understand the drivers of emerging infectious diseases from ecological and evolutionary perspectives.
 This course is intentionally multi-disciplinary: it’s is equally appropriate for students interested in heath science careers as for students interested in careers in wildlife management and conservation.
 Because most emerging diseases are tropical in origin, much time will be spent discussing tropical emerging diseases such as Chikungunya, Zika, and Ebola.
 The core exercise in this course will be careful, and critical reading of the primary, peer-reviewed literature.
 The first goal for all students is to understand the evolutionary-ecology of disease, but a secondary one is to be able to read and interpret primary literature as scientists do.

 ## Course Description
-This course is a senior seminar course, a requirement for Biology majors that is intended to hone your skills of biological interpretation — including how you can apply biological concepts to local, regional, and global problems — and also to hone your understanding of how scientists perform research.
+This course is a senior Capstone course, a requirement for Biology majors that is intended to hone your skills of biological interpretation — including how you can apply biological concepts to local, regional, and global problems — and also to hone your understanding of how scientists perform research.

 Disease ecology is a broad field, and there are several approaches to how this material could be taught.
 Given the capstone seminar nature of our course, I have chosen to focus on emerging zoonotic terrestrial diseases that affect humans.
 Disease ecology can also be taught in terms of wild and domestic plant diseases, marine diseases, etc. While those topics won’t be our focus in the course, the general ecological and evolutionary principles addressed in this course are applicable to those systems.

 ## Expectations
-(I’ve borrowed heavily from Dr. [Dan Allen](http://www.allenlab.org/)’s Fall 2016 Seminar Syllabus for these)

 This is a seminar course, which means there will be no lectures.
 This means that if you miss class, you won’t be able to catch up by looking over powerpoint slides or another student’s notes.
 So the most important expectation is to attend class.

 Secondly, as a seminar, this course is reading heavy and discussion heavy.
 Because our discussions will focus on the reading that we do, it is imperative that we all do a careful job with the reading.
 I have found that weekly reading quizzes ensure that students read carefully, and that as a result our discussions are more enriching.
-You won’t find the answer to reading quizzes in the papers’ abstracts, but the correct answer will be apparent if you read the paper carefully, taking notes.
+These quizzes require short answer responses.
+You won’t find the answer to reading quizzes in the papers’ abstracts, but you should be able to provide the correct answer if you read the paper carefully, taking notes.
+Many times I will ask you to interpret a figure, sometimes I will ask you to sketch a graph showing the principle findings of the paper.
+Prior students found the initial reading quizzes to be difficult.
+It may take a few weeks to learn how best to read papers.
+Expect your grade on reading quizzes to improve over the semester.
+Occasionally, bonus questions are offered.

 Thirdly, the success of this class is measured largely in the success of the discussions.
 A large portion of your grade (in fact the largest percentage) will be based on your participation in these discussions, which means several important things: